Back Cover Blurbs Can Help Sell Books

-The list goes on and there’s plenty of overlap between questions, but a focusing exercise that anticipates readers’ questions is the first step toward answering them successfully.
-Successful back cover text is the result of a careful balance between the needs of the publisher and the needs of the reader.
+The list goes on, and there’s plenty of overlap between questions, but a focusing exercise that anticipates readers’ questions is the first step toward answering them successfully.
+A successful back cover text is the result of a careful balance between the needs of the publisher and the needs of the reader.

 Writing the Back Cover Blurb: Tips and Tricks

 The Book Industry Study Group offers 51 significant subjects for books.
 The “Fiction” category alone is broken down into 140 sub-genres—that’s a lot of book categories!
 Try a web search for category codes appropriate to your book and then see what other publishers have done to appeal to your reader groups.
 Whether you choose to be inspired by them or to distance yourself from their copywriting techniques, you’ll find useful reference points and ideas worth considering.